Can you drink the tap water in Madrid? How does it taste? What are possible issues/risks with the tap water? Do you need a water filter in Madrid?

 Is Madrid Tap Water Clean and Drinkable?

-Considering that the water is tested every day before it is sent into the tap, you don’t have to worry about the safety and cleanliness of the water.
-Granted, it might have some chemicals which are necessary to kill any bacteria from the water.
-However, those chemicals are not dangerous – and most of the time, they are odorless and tasteless.
+Considering that the water is tested every day before it is sent into the tap, you don’t have to worry about the source of the water.
+It does have some chemicals (mainly chloramine) necessary to kill bacteria in the water.
+However, these chemicals are safe in small concentrations – and most of the time, they are odorless and tasteless.
 Depending on how sensitive your taste buds are, you might feel a slight difference between the Madrid tap water and the bottled water.

-The only known risks to the tap water in Madrid are microplastics, contaminants from leeching pipes and chlorine bi-products.
-To reduce the risk of tap water contaminants use an affordable water filter in Madrid such as TAPP 2.
+The known risks to the tap water in Madrid are microplastics, contaminants from leeching pipes and chlorine bi-products.
+To reduce the risk of tap water contaminants use an affordable water filter in Madrid such as EcoPro or EcoPro Compact.

 What Do the Locals Say about Madrid Tap Water?